Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 Para facilitar una solicitud de portabilidad de datos, puede exportar paneles e informes de Power BI:

-- Puede exportar los datos subyacentes para paneles e informes a un archivo de Excel estático.
-Vea el vídeo en [Imprimir desde el servicio de Power BI](https://docs.microsoft.com/power-bi/service-print).
-Con Excel, puede, a continuación, editar los datos personales que desea incluir en la solicitud de portabilidad y guardarlo en un formato legible, y común como .csv o .xml.
+- You can export the underlying data for dashboards and reports to a static Excel file.
+See the video in [Printing from Power BI service](https://docs.microsoft.com/power-bi/service-print).
+Using Excel, you can then edit the personal data to be included in the portability request, and save it in a commonly used, machine-readable format such as .csv or .xml.
-- Puede exportar (descargar) un informe del servicio Power BI servicio en Office 365 a un archivo .pbix si se publicó con Power BI Desktop.
-A continuación, puede importar el archivo a Power BI Desktop y publicarlo (exportar) en el servicio Power BI de otra organización.
-Vea [Exportar un informe de servicio de Power BI Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).
+- You can export (download) a report from the Power BI service in Office 365 to a .pbix file if it was originally published using Power BI Desktop.
+You can then import this file to Power BI Desktop and publish (export) it to the Power BI service of another organization.
+See [Export a report from Power BI service to Desktop](https://docs.microsoft.com/power-bi/service-export-to-pbix).

 ### <a name="powerapps"></a>PowerApps